-What first launched the transition in communist countries were the pro-market reforms, however superficial and non-capitalistic these attempts at goulash communism may have been.
-These experiments created openings for clandestine progress towards a socialist 'entrepreneurship' at all levels of the economy, including central planning.
+What first launched the transition in communist countries were the pro-market reforms - however superficial and non-capitalistic these attempts at goulash communism may have been.
+These experiments created openings for clandestine progress to be made towards socialist 'entrepreneurship' at every level of the economy, including central planning.
 The nomenklatura was then able to reinforce its long-held status as a class of privileged bureaucrats by conferring entrepreneurial tasks on itself.
 The 'old guard' of the nomenklatura then gradually resigned, as if it were obvious that central planning, public property, and totalitarian 'democracy' were a dead end [Kornai 2005].

-Within two years since the fall of the Berlin wall in 1989 this constellation of domestic strain resulted in an escalating series of political collapses unparalleled in human history.
-These coups, achieved so easily, were named 'velvet revolutions'.
-Since the hypothesis that the communist nomenklatura were completely overpowered from without has been rejected, it the motives for dismantling communism and the agents behind them must be explained.

-We will analyse this contest for control over the reins of economic power from a sociological perspective by examining the social structures of entrepreneurs, and test the hypothesis that the communist nomenklatura in managerial positions had a tempting incentive to become the new entrepreneurs.
-An alternative approach would be to study the changes in political positions, as was done by Machonin, Tuček et al. [2006: 53-68].
-They also contained an element of entrepreneurship.
+Within two years from the fall of the Berlin wall in 1989 this constellation of domestic pressures resulted in an escalating series of political collapses unparalleled in human history.
+These coups, achieved so easily, were labelled 'velvet revolutions'.
+Since the hypothesis that the communist nomenklatura were completely overpowered from without has been rejected, the motives for dismantling communism and the agents behind those motives must be explained.
+This contest for control over the reins of economic power will be analysed here from a sociological perspective, by examining the social structures of entrepreneurs and testing the hypothesis that the communist nomenklatura in managerial positions had a tempting incentive to become the new entrepreneurs.
+An alternative approach would be to study the changes in political positions, as was done by Machonin et al. [2006: 53-68], which also contained an element of entrepreneurship.
 Both perspectives overlap and reflect similar processes and outcomes.